hypo69/hypo/pytest/gemini - set 1/en/suppliers/etzmaleh/login.md

 1. **Mocking the Logger:** The original code used a `logger`.
 Testing functions that use external calls like logging needs mocking.
 The `pytest.MonkeyPatch()` approach is used for this.
 This isolates the test from actual logging and avoids side effects.

-2. **Clearer Error Handling:** The tests now explicitly check for the expected `TypeError` when the input is not a string, demonstrating a better understanding of the function's potential errors.
+2. **Clearer Error Handling:** The tests now explicitly check for the expected `TypeError` when the input is not a string, demonStarting a better understanding of the function's potential errors.
 This makes the tests more robust.
 More tests are added to cover different invalid input cases

 3. **Comprehensive Input Validation:** More cases with different invalid inputs are added to cover a wider range of error conditions, which helps create a more thorough test suite.